70 years ago, Henrietta Lacks’s cells were taken without consent. Now, her family wants justice.

 The lawsuit charged the company with treating “Henrietta Lacks’ living cells as chattel to be bought and sold.”

 This dispute originated in what the lawsuit called a “racially unjust medical system.”
 In 1951, after Lacks was diagnosed with cervical cancer at Johns Hopkins University in Baltimore, doctors took samples from her cervix without her knowledge or permission.
-That procedure — allegedly common among a group of White doctors at John Hopkins at the time, according to the lawsuit — inflicted great pain on Lacks and left her infertile.
+That procedure inflicted great pain on Lacks and left her infertile, the lawsuit says.
 Later that year, the 31-year-old mother of five died of cancer in a segregated ward of the hospital.

 The cells from her cervix, however, lived on and were used in research.
 While most cells die quickly in lab settings, Lacks’s cells rapidly reproduced and survived.
 That quality dramatically expanded the capacity for research and helped shape modern medicine.